reconbot/reconbot-subscriptionless/README.md

 ## About

+This is a hopefully temporary fork of https://github.com/andyrichardson/subscriptionless.
+All changes here will be eventually pushed into the primary project or abandoned.

 GraphQL subscriptions for AWS Lambda and API Gateway WebSockets.

 Have all the functionality of GraphQL subscriptions on a stateful server without the cost.